-It is often suggested that British civil servants have "jobs for life".
+It is sometimes suggested that British civil servants have "jobs for life".
 The truth, as ever, is rather different and more complex.

 UK civil servants in practice have the same - but no more - employment protection than other employees.
 (See the notes below for one exception to this.)
 This means that a civil servant who mis-behaves is entitled to a fair hearing and to be punished - if that is the right word - in proportion to the misbehaviour.
 A really serious offence would certainly entitle his/her employing department to suspend him/her immediately on full pay and then dismiss him/her without compensation.
 But summary dismissal (or suspension without pay) before a proper hearing would not now be considered fair in the UK.